kvz/bash3boilerplate/README.md

 ## Goals

 Delete-Key-**Friendly**.
-In stead of introducing packages, includes, compilers, etc., we propose using [`main.sh`](http://bash3boilerplate.sh/main.sh) as a base and removing the parts you don't need.
+In stead of introducing packages, compilers, etc., we propose using [`main.sh`](http://bash3boilerplate.sh/main.sh) as a base and removing the parts you don't need.
 While this may feel a bit archaic at first, it is exactly the strength of Bash scripts that we should want to embrace.

 **Portable**.
 We are targeting Bash 3 (OSX still ships